-How to: Record game commentary with a Turtle Beach PX21 headset using Hauppauge Capture and an Xbox 360
+How to: Record game commentary with a Turtle Beach headset, Hauppauge Capture and Xbox

-How to: Record game commentary with an Turtle Beach headset using Hauppauge Capture and a PS3
+How to: Record game commentary with a Turtle Beach headset, Hauppauge Capture and PS3

-How to: Record game commentary with an Astro A50 headset using Hauppauge Capture and a PS3
+How to: Record game commentary with a Astro A50 headset, Hauppauge Capture and PS3